Factors to Consider

 Notification of Admission Decisions

 - Check your inbox.
-If you are currently studying full-time in the Ontario secondary school system, you should receive your notification by the end of the month during any of the 3 rounds of admission.
+If you are applying to full-time undergraduate studies you should receive your notification by the end of the month during any of the 3 rounds of admission.
 Otherwise, the notification period typically ranges from 6 to 8 weeks after all documents are submitted.